-(LONG) Introduction to the 100 Greatest Books Challenge — The What, Why, and How
+An Introduction to The 100 Greatest Books Challenge: The What, Why, and How

-Overall, though, this list suits my project well: Its compiler has drawn from forty-three “Best Books of All Time” lists and fed them into an algorithm, and even designed the site as an application to allow readers to tick off books as they finish them.
-My goal is, of course, to read all 100, as eventually as it takes.
-This will be a space for me to provide notes and commentary for anyone who is interested in sharing my journey from one end of the bookshelf to the other, or in taking on a related challenge.
+Faulkner aside, this list suits my project well: It was compiled based on 43 “Best Books of All Time” lists from around the internet and designed to allow readers to tick books off as they finish them.
+My goal, of course, is to read all 100, as eventually as it takes.
+This will be a space for me to share notes, reviews, recommendations, and cautionary tales for anyone interested in following me on my bittersweet journey from one end of my bookshelf to the other.

-The rules of the Challenge are as follows:
+With this in mind, the rules of The Challenge are as follows:

 1. I must read all 100 books on The List in their entirety (duh).

-2. I must read all volumes of each work, if the author considered the volumes to make up one book.
+2. I must read all volumes of each work, if the author considered them to be a single book.
 (This, unfortunately, is the case for The Lord of the Rings—Tolkien, three volumes—and In Search of Lost Time—Proust, six freaking volumes.)

-3. I do not have to reread any books I have previously read.
-(Before beginning this List, I had only read 16/100 in full, despite my undergraduate Major in Literature.
-In all fairness to the American education system, however, I have read many of those sixteen multiple times, and numerous other books by the same authors.
-And I have read part of another eighteen books from The List, which must count for something.
-In any case, this rule is mainly my way of saying that nothing could compel me to reread The Grapes of Wrath.
-Ain’t nobody got time for that.)
+3. I don’t have to reread any books I’ve read before.
+(Before beginning this List, I had only read 16/100 in full, despite majoring in World Literature as an undergrad.
+In all fairness to the American education system, however, I’ve read a handful of those 16 books multiple times, and several other books by the same authors.
+And I’ve read excerpts from another 18 books on The List.
+TBH, though, this rule is mainly my way of avoiding another slog through The Grapes of Wrath.
+Once was plenty, thanks.)

-4. If I cannot remember whether I’ve already read the full length of any of the books on The List (e.g., The Odyssey, The Wind in the Willows), I have to read/reread them.
+4. If I can’t remember whether I’ve already read one of the books on The List in full (which happens to be the case for The Odyssey and The Wind in the Willows), I have to (re)read them.

-7. As for other books originally written in another language, I am allowed to choose any suitable translation.
+6. I have to read the French books in French.
+But for any other books originally written in a foreign language, I can choose any suitable translation.

-So here we go, in order of greatness, The 100 Greatest Books of All Time:
+Here we go, in order of greatness: The 100 Greatest Books of All Time.

 1. Don Quixote, Miguel de Cervantes